bixb922/crank-organ/doc-software/README.md

 * Reset: resets (reboots) the microcontroller
 * Deep sleep: puts the microcontroller in deep sleep mode.
 In this mode, the microcontroller will draw very little energy.
 To power on again, you will have to power off and on the battery.
 * Show log: shows the last error log.
+* If the crank sensor is configured: crank graph.
 * Scan WiFi: repeats a scan for WiFi access points, ordered by signal intensity.

 ![WiFi](system_info_wifi.jpg)